 Nathan W Morris minimalist travel quotes

 12. live events

 People persons can earn from participating in live events.
 These can be things like fan meet ups, speaking engagements at conferences, tours, retreats, or private classes in writing or cooking or yoga or any other established niche of the blogger.

-Some influencers offer a reward tier on Patreon that offers a one on one meet up that can go for a few hundred bucks.
 Speaking engagements and hosting local classes can earn a few thousand per event.
 And custom guided tours and retreats can bring in several thousand, both per person and per event, so these can be pretty darn lucrative gigs.